The-Dev-Syndicate/.github/profile/README.md

 We encourage everyone to get involved!
 Here's how you can start:

 - Propose a Project: Have an idea?
-Propose it!
+Propose it over on our [discussion board](https://github.com/orgs/Development-Corps/discussions) or in [discord(WIP)](#LinkToCome)!
 We welcome any and all project ideas.
 - Join a Project: Look for projects that interest you and offer your skills and time.
 - Contribute: Follow our contribution guidelines to understand how to contribute effectively and respectfully.